 - An item write request within a transaction that returned no result is always valued at 4 RU.

 - Read requests are rounded up to a multiple of 4 KB.

 - Write requests are rounded up to a multiple of 1 KB.

 The cost of a request to the YDB API factors in the following:

-The CPU time used for parsing and compiling a request is taken into account.
+Includes the CPU time used for parsing and building a request.
 The CPU usage time is rounded down to a multiple of 1.5 ms.

 The cost of read operations is assessed three ways:

 - The total amount of data read.
 The amount is rounded up to a multiple of 4 KB.